 Accommodations are safe, clean, and within a reasonable driving distance to service sites and recreational opportunities.
 Volunteers are provided their own bed, easy access to restrooms and showers and meeting spaces for training and fellowship.
 Many ISL accommodations are unique and may include retreat houses, guest houses or home stays, all of which provide a distinctive cultural experience.
 ISL Country Coordinators upload a description of your specific lodging in the Final Trip Document posted to your My ISL Portal prior to your departure.

-Av.
+Hostal Bella Epoca Av.
 Independencia #605, Gazcue, Sto Dgo.
-Rep Dom
+Rep Dom 809 221-9308

-Country Coordinator Spotlight: Evelyn Puello, Dominican Republic
+Country Coordinator Spotlight: Evelyn Puello

 International Service Learning (ISL) is very proud of their Country Coordinators and we would like for you to get to know them, before you visit their beautiful country.
 All of our Country Coordinators are hardworking, passionate individuals who enjoy serving their communities and working with ISL volunteers, and they all have their own very unique stories.